aneshas/flags/README.md

 Configuration package inspired by this [talk](https://www.youtube.com/watch?v=PTE4VJIdHPg) / [article](https://peter.bourgon.org/go-for-industrial-programming/) by Peter Bourgon.

-The guiding idea behind this package is that `flags are the best way to configure your program` and thus it provides a thin wrapper around go standard flag package while providig an extra degree of configurability via different extendable / composable mechanisms such as
-`environment variables`, `config files` etc... on an opt-in basis.
+This package provides a wrapper of the Go standard library flag package configurable via resolvers e.g., environment variables and config files, on an opt-in basis.

-Two of these mechanisms are provided by default `env` for environment variables and `json` for flat json config giles.
-Others resolvers can be implemented additionaly.
+Two resolvers are provided by default `env` for environment variables and `json` for JSON config files.
+Others resolvers can be implemented.

 # Example Usage